-The consumer Id for the resource may be updated if another service consumer took over the usage of the resource. e.g. if a new consumer Id is received during a service operation of a resource, NF B as NF service producer shall consider the service consumer handling the resource has changed and associate the resource with the new consumer Id and recovery timestamp.
+The consumer Id or the entity in corresponding to the Binding level in the Binding Indication for the resource may be updated if another service consumer took over the usage of the resource. e.g. if a new consumer Id is received during a service operation of a resource, NF B as NF service producer shall consider the service consumer handling the resource has changed and associate the resource with the new consumer Id and recovery timestamp.

 6. NF B may consider that the context in the NF A corresponding to all the resources associated with the consumer Id and the previous stored recovery time stamp has been lost.
 NF B triggers then appropriate restoration or clean-up actions.